nomadjimbob/mikio/README.md

   * If the icon tag conflicts with another plugin, you can change the tag from `icon` to a user set value in the settings
   * By default, Mikio enables FontAwesome 4 by also includes FontAwesome 5, Elusive 2 and Bootstrap Icons which can be enabled by uncommenting their inclusions in `/icons/icons.php`

-Users can also add their own icon sets into the theme.
+Users can also add their own icon sets into the template.
 Supported icon sets can either be webfonts or indivial files (such as a SVG library).
 Instructions can be found in the `/icons/icons.php` file.

-## Subthemes
+## Themes

-Subthemes should be placed in the themes directory in its own directory.
+Themes should be placed in the themes directory, in its own directory.
 LESS files are supported.

 ## Mikio Plugin